- CrashPlan PRO

 The Code42 administration console is the browser-based environment you use to view, manage, monitor, and configure your Code42 environment.
 This tutorial walks through the basics of the administration console.

-Accessing the Administration console
+Access the administration console

 The administration console dashboard appears when you sign in, which displays information about backup status, users, devices, settings, and licensing.